ckmah/bento-tools/docs/source/api.md

     pp.get_layers
 ```

-# Cell Features
+# Sample Features
-Spatial properties of cells.
-These include properties of shape(s) and points within each cell.
+Compute spatial properties of samples.
+A sample is the set of points for a given gene-pair.
+These include properties of shape(s) and points associated with each cell.

-A list of available functions, call bento.tl.cell_features.
+A list of available cell features and their names is stored in the dict `bento.tl.sample_features`.

 ```{eval-rst}
 .. module:: bento.tl